-Nutrition is a key component of any athletic training program, and paying attention to diet can often provides athletes with a competitive advantage and a means for achieving optimal performance.
+Nutrition is a key component of any athletic training program, and paying attention to diet can often provide athletes with a competitive advantage and a means for achieving optimal performance.
 Containing 9 essential nutrients, including quality protein, carbohydrate, and electrolytes, dairy foods are ideally suited to a nutrient-rich, high-performance diet.
 For all athletes, recovery is an essential part of honing skills and making the most of intense training sessions.
-Dairy products, including chocolate milk offer an ideal solution for post-workout recovery.
+Dairy products, including chocolate milk, offer an ideal solution for post-workout recovery.
 Portable, quenching, and naturally formulated with an ideal ratio of carbohydrate to protein, a glass of chocolate milk post-workout replenishes lost carbohydrate, initiates muscle rebuilding, and rehydrates hard-working athletes.

 Consult and download the following resources to help educate your athletes about sport nutrition.

 Whey protein is a high-quality protein derived from cow’s milk.
 Whey protein is one of the richest known sources of naturally occurring branched-chain amino acids – leucine, isoleucine and valine.
 Compared to many other proteins, on a gram-to-gram basis, whey protein delivers more essential amino acids to the body and is absorbed quickly and efficiently.

 Whey protein consumption is worth consideration by those who are physically active and want to optimize protein intake and improve body composition.
 Research shows that consuming a high quality protein like whey, in combination with resistance exercise, can boost the rate at which the lean muscle mass may improve body composition.
 In fact, a combination of whey protein intake and resistance exercise yields better results compared to either of the two alone, or combining resistance training with drinking a beverage that contains only carbohydrates.